 marketing strategy and planning

-Ho, H, Shin, W & Lwin, M 2019, 'Social Networking Site Use and Materialistic Values Among YouthThe Safeguarding Role of the Parent-Child Relationship and Self-Regulation', Communication Research, vol. In press.View/Download from: Publisher's site
+Ho, H, Shin, W & Lwin, M 2019, 'Social Networking Site Use and Materialistic Values Among YouthThe Safeguarding Role of the Parent-Child Relationship and Self-Regulation', Communication Research, vol. 46, no. 8, pp. 1119-1144.View/Download from: Publisher's site

 Social networking sites (SNSs) have become common avenues for young people to share their life experience with peers, including their consumption experience.
 Although prior research on the media effects of SNSs has shown how online communication on SNSs promotes various volitional behaviors, current understanding is limited with respect to how young people's use of SNSs is associated with their consumption experience and materialistic values.
 This study examines how SNS use related to consumption experience is associated with materialistic values among young adults and how their social perceptions mediate such association.
 This investigation also proposes that young adults' self-regulation and close relationships with parents would buffer the impact of SNS use.
 Survey data gathered from 903 youths in Singapore lend strong empirical support to the hypotheses proposed.
 Implications are discussed

-Ho, HD & Lu, R 2015, 'Performance implications of marketing exploitation and exploration: Moderating role of supplier collaboration', Journal of Business Research, vol. 68, no. 5, pp. 1026-1034.View/Download from: UTS OPUS or Publisher's site
+Ho, HD & Lu, R 2015, 'Performance implications of marketing exploitation and exploration: Moderating role of supplier collaboration', Journal of Business Research, vol. 68, no. 5, pp. 1026-1034.View/Download from: Publisher's site

 Ho, HD & Ganesan, S 2013, 'Does Knowledge Base Compatibility Help or Hurt Knowledge Sharing Between Suppliers in Coopetition?
-The Role of Customer Participation', Journal of Marketing, vol. 77, no. 6, pp. 91-107.View/Download from: UTS OPUS or Publisher's site
+The Role of Customer Participation', Journal of Marketing, vol. 77, no. 6, pp. 91-107.View/Download from: Publisher's site

 Although widespread belief holds that salespeople can leverage their personal relationships with prospective customers to gain business, previous research has not investigated the implications of friendships between salespeople and customers for customers' postpurchase satisfaction and fairness judgment.
 Findings from two experiments show that friendships benefit salespeople only when the outcome of the transaction is unfavorable.
 Specifically, when salespeople and customers are close friends rather than acquaintances, the customers perceive an unfavorable outcome as relatively more fair and satisfactory, but such an effect does not occur when the outcome of the transaction is favorable.
 This paper also shows that customers' perceived fairness mediates the interaction effect between friendship and the favorability of transaction outcome on customer satisfaction.
 In summary, this paper advances the understanding of the implications of salesperson–customer friendships for customers' postpurchase evaluations